 One of the most popular dog breeds, the German Shepherd is another high-ranked dog in the heavy-shedding list.
-As a result, they need to get brushed regularly in order to prevent your house from being drowned in dog hair!
+As a result, they need to get brushed regularly to prevent your house from being drowned in dog hair!
 If you are not the type to take good care of your dog, especially, during the shedding seasons, you should think twice before adopting a German Shepherd!
 These dogs can make a hair-mess in your house!

 4. Golden Retriever